 Level 3 created new collaborative staff accommodation, with individual offices, shared offices, open plan workspaces, small and medium-sized meeting rooms, quiet spaces and group communal spaces.

 The design aligned with RMIT and the schools Reconciliation Action Plan (RAP) through:

-The project aligned with RMIT and the Schools Reconciliation Plans, this was achieved through the design reflecting the collaborative teaching space pedagogy, Indigenous naming of the spaces included within the signage package, with room signs including name, phonetics, translation.
+- Indigenous Australians naming of the spaces included within the signage package with room signs including name, phonetics and translation.